 In a developing region, travel demand patterns don't remain static and will evolve over time.
-As the forecast population grows, the demand for travel from each part of the city and region will change.
+As the forecast population grows, and the other demand factors change, the pattern and scale of travel from each part of the city and region will change.
 For the light and heavy rail network, this growth will be addressed by increasing the frequency of services or the capacity of the vehicles, or both.
 In relation to the bus services, a similar approach will be taken where the response to demand growth will be to increase the frequency of service or to use larger bus vehicles or both.

-For some of the BusConnects Core Bus Corridors, referenced later, the level of anticipated demand during the strategy period will be matched by using larger capacity vehicles and/or high frequencies.
+For some of the BusConnects Core Bus Corridors, referenced later, the level of anticipated demand during the strategy period will be matching by using larger capacity vehicles and/or high frequencies.
 In the longer term, beyond 2042, the forecast demand on a limited number of these corridors may justify the provision of higher capacity modes, in particular light rail, on these routes.